WhenIt's flexible! We'll work with your schedule.

 WhereThis is a Virtual Opportunity, with no fixed address.

-The Institute for Justice Education Reform is the nation’s only nonprofit advocacy organization solely dedicated to increased, reformed, and regulated training for U.S. law enforcement and criminal justice employees.
+The Institute for Criminal Justice Training Reform is the nation’s only nonprofit advocacy organization solely dedicated to increased, reformed, and regulated training for U.S. law enforcement and criminal justice employees.

 What are the problems with police training?

-- Police kill more than 3 people per day, over 1,000 humans a year on average.
-At least 25% of the people that police killed are in mental health crisis or suicidal but police receive on average, only 8 hours of basic training, learning to deal with these emergencies.
+* Police kill more than 3 people per day, of which at least 25% are exhibiting a mental health crisis or suicidal but police receive on average, only 8 hours of basic training, learning to deal non-violently, with these emergencies.

-- Police training dedicates about 1/3rd of their instruction to firearms and tactical scenarios.
-However, police officers are twice as likely to die due to an accident but receive only a fraction of training in preventing these deaths.
+* Police training dedicates about 1/3rd of their instruction to firearms and tactical scenarios.
+However, police officers are as likely to die due to an traffic accident but receive only a fraction of training in preventing these deaths.
+More alarmingly, police officers are twice as likely to die because of suicide than homicide.

 - CSR / Volunteer Coordination